ZiggyCreatures/FusionCache/docs/StepByStep.md

 ## 3) Fail-Safe

-Looking at the colors in the resulting graph above, we can see we still have a big problem: when the database is down our service is also down (the **red** parts).
+Looking at the colors in the graph above we can see we still have a big problem: when the database is down our service is also down (the **red** parts).

 To solve this issue we can enable one of the main features of FusionCache: **Fail-Safe**.